ManiacalLabs/SimPixel/README.md

     npm start

 BrowserSync will automatically reload your browser when files change.
 No more manual refreshing!
-You can open the game in multiple browsers and they will all be refreshed together.
-Clicks will also be synchronized so you can test the game in several browsers at the same time.
+You can open the visualizer in multiple browsers and they will all be refreshed together.
+Clicks will also be synchronized so you can test in several browsers at the same time.

 ## Deployment commands